odobon1/vlm-tutorial/README.md

 `openai` tag --> original CLIP, load's OpenAI's original CLIP weights, these are not "OpenCLIP" models even though they're available through the `open_clip` library.
 Anything not tagged with `openai` belong to the OpenCLIP family e.g. `laion*`, `commonpool*`, etc, which are checkpoints trained by the community using the OpenCLIP recipes on public datasets.

+wrt QuickGeLU: In most cases a warning will be printed if the QuickGeLU argument conflicts with what was used during pretraining, but it is advised to look up what is appropriate for a given model.

 ### Flagship CLIP Config